-- Online or seminar classes and classes below 100 level are not covered by the PACESetter Program and will not be paid for or approved by Aurora Public Schools.
+- Online or seminar classes and classes are not covered by the Concurrent Enrollment Program and will not be paid for or approved by Aurora Public Schools.

 - Each semester students will need to re-register with their counselor for new classes.

 - An Aurora Public Schools promissory note must be filled out and signed by both the student and a parent or guardian.

 All new Concurrent Enrollment students will be required to attend an orientation session where they will meet other Concurrent Enrollment students, learn about resources available on CCA’s campuses, and get a tour of the campuses.
 Each student will receive a letter with times and dates.

 Remember this is mandatory.

 - The Concurrent Enrollment Program will pay tuition and fees for college level courses; the number of courses will depend on the program in which you enroll: Concurrent Enrollment and ASCENT.

 - Concurrent Enrollment covers only the cost of approved college level courses.
 If a student chooses to take a developmental course, they can only take it during their senior year.